 "The polygamy research is an invaluable collaboration for me because it not only helps me build my capacity as a researcher in doing large-scale national studies but also, and more excitingly for me, it can be anticipated that the research outcome will trigger divergent discourses in our contemporary society, which may, in turn, spur much needed reforms."

-Senior Lecturer, Women's Development Research Centre (KANITA)
+Director, Women's Development Research Centre (KANITA)

 Universiti Sains Malaysia, and Lead Researcher, SIS Polygamy Research project

 "SIS has helped many women all over the world to be confident and to claim their rights while staying intact with their identities and religious traditions."Roya Rahmani

 "Sisters in Islam has approached Malaysian questions by firmly grounding itself in the country's different cultures and faiths.
 It is, therefore, a model of Islamic organisation and leadership that is not only exemplary and laudable but viable."

 A Historian at the Institute of Malaysia and International Studies (IKMAS),

 "Sisters in Islam's advocacy for justice and equality for women within an Islamic framework is a source of inspiration and hope to all who are struggling to realise and ethical and egalitarian vision of Islam."

 An independent consultant, researcher and writer on Middle Eastern issues,

 specialising in gender, family relations, Islam, law and development